SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs

-We present the SPHEREx Ultracool Dwarf spectral Atlas (SUDA), a homogeneous sample of 1675 ultracool dwarfs with continuous 0.75--5~$\mu$m spectroscopy from SPHEREx QR2.
-Using the SAND and ATMO2020++ atmospheric model grids, we derive atmospheric parameters and calculate bolometric luminosities ($L_{\rm bol}$).
-We combine the inferred $T_{\mathrm{eff}}$ and radii with evolutionary tracks to estimate masses and ages for the full sample.
-Evolutionary surface gravities ($\log g$) are also reported for sources with parallaxes.
-In the 1700--2500~K range, the atmospheric $\log g$ from spectral fitting are systematically lower than the evolutionary $\log g$, with a median offset of about 1.1~dex, likely reflecting residual degeneracy between $\log g$ and metallicity in low resolution SPHEREx spectra.
-We also construct an empirical spectral atlas by grouping the spectra in the adopted parameter space, using the $T_{\mathrm{eff}}$ and the evolutionary $\log g$.
-The resulting atlas contains 52 parameter bins and spans $T_{\mathrm{eff}}\simeq 700$--$3000$~K. Molecular indices reveal a coherent atmospheric sequence across the sample.
-H$_2$O and CH$_4$ strengthen toward lower $T_{\mathrm{eff}}$, whereas CO and CO$_2$ rise below $\sim$1500~K and turn over near $\sim$1000~K. Comparison with model sequences shows that the CO$_2$ index is a useful empirical metallicity tracer at $T_{\mathrm{eff}}\sim 800$--1300~K. Together, these results establish SUDA as a reference sample for linking observed 0.75--5~$\mu$m spectral morphology to atmospheric and evolutionary trends in ultracool dwarfs.
+We present the SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA), a homogeneous sample of 1675 field ultracool dwarfs with continuous 0.75--5~$\mu$m spectrophotometry from SPHEREx Quick Release 2 (QR2).
+Using the SAND and ATMO2020++ atmospheric grids, we derive atmospheric parameters, compute bolometric luminosities ($L_{\rm bol}$), and combine $T_{\mathrm{eff}}$ and radii with evolutionary tracks to estimate masses, ages, and evolutionary $\log g$.
+For sources at 1700--2500~K, spectroscopic $\log g$ is systematically lower than evolutionary $\log g$, with a median offset of $\sim$1.05~dex, likely driven primarily by cloud-related model uncertainties.
+We further construct an empirical atlas by binning the measurements in $T_{\mathrm{eff}}$ and evolutionary $\log g$, producing 57 spectrophotometric templates spanning $T_{\mathrm{eff}}\simeq700$--3000~K. Molecular indices trace a coherent atmospheric sequence: H$_2$O and CH$_4$ indices strengthen toward lower $T_{\mathrm{eff}}$, while CO and CO$_2$ indices increase below $\sim$1500~K and turn over near $\sim$1000~K. Model comparisons indicate that CO$_2$ index is more sensitive to metallicity than gravity at $T_{\mathrm{eff}}\sim800$--1200~K. SUDA provides a reference sample linking 0.75--5~$\mu$m spectrophotometric morphology to atmospheric and evolutionary trends in ultracool dwarfs.

 \keywords{Brown dwarfs (185), M dwarf stars (982), L dwarfs (894), T dwarfs (1679), Fundamental parameters of stars (555), Stellar atmospheres (1584)}